differentpla-net/differentpla-net.github.io/_posts/2021/2021-12-08-k3s-raspi-scheduling-disabled.md

 But my docker repository wasn't starting.
 I'd left it broken:

-- By using the default k3s `local-storage` storage class, the container was tied to a specific node.
+- By using the default k3s `local-path` storage class, the container was tied to a specific node.
 - That node was showing as `SchedulingDisabled`:

 ```